berto/berto.com/docs/2022-10-30-negative-feedback.md

 - Team: “I think we’re missing Focus.
 Too many meetings.
 Too many distractions.
 The devs are great, but the Dev/PM and Design/PM discussions are slowing us down.”
 (2022-08-25)
 - Team: "No clarity of functional responsibilities, except Engineering - e.g. PMs responsibilities were questioned a lot and changes were constantly made - P.Design deciding product, saying “everyone can be a PM or do Product”."
 (2021-03-12)

-I have 3 guiding principles to parsing through feedback:
+I have 2 guiding principles to parsing through feedback:

-1. Accept it.
+1. Thank it.
 I generally take it quite to heart, but 99.99% of negative feedback isn't ill-intent.
 The most negative comments result from deep frustration in my experience.
 Thanking feedback is important to acknowledge the other side, and is a way to extract more info.
 2. Own it.
 Most feedback comes from the consequences of decisions that have to be made.
 Negative feedback means that something that is important to a user or colleague got left out.
-In the best case scenario, I recognize that there are trade-offs and that I am comfortable with their consequences.
-In other situations, I assume that we actually have failed, and I work on a plan to get a fix to that important topic.
+In the best case scenario, I recognize that there are trade-offs and that I am comfortable with their consequences vs. the effort to improve it.
+In other situations, I assume that we actually have failed and that it is important, and I work on a plan to get a fix.
 3. Close it.
 Is important that the situation is closed and that everyone involved understands the final state.
 Will you fix something or maybe not?
 Why?.
 In my experience, being a passive inbox of feedback and not closing the loop amplifies it.

 You will also get positive feedback, and that helps along the way!